Have you been riding the yo-yo diet roller coaster for years?

 After you take the ACE test and learn your score, here are some more suggestions:

 - Read Childhood Disrupted: How Your Biography Becomes Your Biology and How You Can Heal, by Donna Jackson Nakazawa.
-I’ve recommended this insightful and informative book to many of my clients all of whom found it helped them understand the impact of trauma on their health and weight.
+I’ve recommended this insightful and informative book to many of my clients all of whom found it helped them understand the impact of trauma on their emotional and physical health.

-- Consider psychotherapy to deal with the pain from your past and its impact on your weight, health and self-care habits.
-It’s hard to go this road alone so give yourself the gift of professional support.
+- Consider psychotherapy to address the pain from your past and its impact on your health and self-care habits.
+It’s hard to travel this road alone so give yourself the gift of professional support.
 You can use this therapist finder tool at Psychology Today to help you find a therapist in the United States and Canada.
 If you have been in psychotherapy in the past… is it time for a tune-up?

 - If you use food to cope with chronic anxiety, depression or panic, you may want to speak with your primary care physician (or psychotherapist if you are in counseling) for a medication consultation.
 While I don’t believe medication is the only answer, it can help and sometimes with dramatic results.
 If these conditions are not treated, releasing weight and ending emotional eating may be much harder for you.*